sjha3/AI-Assisted-SLORecommendation/README.md

 ## Data storage

-The project uses file-based storage under `DB/`.
+- `The project uses file-based storage under `DB/` and data has been stored in form of json file.`
+- `I have created a dependency graph with some e-commerce services, assumed their SLIs, documented SLOs, and incident history, and placed them under specific sections in `DB/`.`

 ### `DB/` structure